oseducation/content-ge/intro-to-programming-js-en/nodes/1/Karel The Robot.md

 ## Origin Story
 Karel was brought to life by Richard Pattis in the 1970s at Stanford University.
 But why?
 Well, Pattis believed in learning programming through problem-solving and logic, rather than memorizing tricky syntax.
-And thus, Karel was designed to be a fun, interactive way to introduce beginners to the world of coding.
+Thus, Karel was designed to be a fun, interactive way to introduce beginners to the world of coding.

 ## Why Karel?